storyprotocol/documentation/docs/Story Network (L1)/network-overview/ipgraph.md

 next:
   description: ''
 ---
 Story is a purpose-built modular blockchain that is fully EVM compatible and uses Cosmos SDK and CometBFT to achieve fast block time and one-shot finality.
 A Story node consists of two clients: a `story-geth` client as the execution client (EL) and a `story` client as the consensus client (CL).
-The two clients communicate with each other via the Engine API interface(link to Engine API) defined by [Ethereum](https://hackmd.io/@danielrachi/engine_api).
+The two clients communicate with each other via the [Engine API interface](doc:)  defined by [Ethereum](https://hackmd.io/@danielrachi/engine_api).

 `story-geth` client is a fork of the Geth client, with the addition of the IPGraph Precompile(link to IPGraph Precompile) and [RIP-7212](https://github.com/ethereum/RIPs/blob/master/RIPS/rip-7212.md) precompile.
 It is responsible for transaction execution and state storage.
 It's fully compatible with the Ethereum Virtual Machine (EVM) and supports all Ethereum JSON-RPC methods.